Predictions as Surrogates: Revisiting Surrogate Outcomes in the Age of AI: Introduction

 Building off the established connections, we then introduce a more efficient method, termed \emph{recalibrated PPI}, or RePPI for short.
 The method is applicable for estimands defined through estimating equations.
 When the estimating equation is given by a generalized linear model (GLM), the procedure essentially applies PPI with ``recalibrated'' predictions, obtained by approximating the conditional expectation of the true outcome given the predicted outcome and the covariates that define the estimand.
 For general estimating equations, the method applies the same recalibration to the ``imputed loss''~\citep{angelopoulos2023prediction}.
 The recalibration can be regarded as model fine-tuning.
 Recalibrated PPI is always more efficient than inference that does not utilize predictions as surrogates, even when the conditional expectation of the true outcome is estimated inconsistently.
 If the conditional expectation is estimated consistently, the method achieves the minimum asymptotic variance among all ``prediction-powered estimators,'' defined in Section \ref{sec: surrogate and PPI}.
-While the core idea is inspired by existing literature \citep{robins1994estimation, chen2000unified}, we differ from the previous proposals in two key aspects: (1) our method applies cross-fitting to enable flexible recalibration of the \rectifier via machine learning algorithms \citep{chernozhukov2018double}; (2) we use power tuning~ \citep{angelopoulos2023ppi++}, a control-variate approach that eliminates the need for empirical likelihood.
+While the core idea is inspired by existing literature \citep{robins1994estimation, chen2000unified}, we differ from the previous proposals in two key aspects: (1) our method applies cross-fitting to enable flexible recalibration of the \rectifier via machine learning algorithms \citep{chernozhukov2018double}; (2) we use a linearized empirical risk minimization approach to simplify the computation. { We elaborate on our methodological novelty in Section \ref{sec:method_contribution}.}

 Recognizing that even the best general-purpose model can generate biased predictions, another main contribution of this paper is to study the role of recalibration in the context of common use-cases for pre-trained models.
 We provide theoretical insights into the benefits of recalibration in three common scenarios: \begin{itemize} \item \textbf{Modality mismatch.} The predictions may be based on only a subset of the available covariates.
 For example, for each individual in the dataset we may have both demographic information and a medical scan (e.g., MRI).
 We may use a computer vision model to predict the individual's diagnosis based on the medical scan, but there is no way to input the demographic information into the prediction.
 In such cases, recalibration can improve efficiency by fine-tuning the generic predictions for each demographic group.